So you’ve heard of collagen, but are you aware of marine collagen? If you’re wondering ‘what is marine collagen?’, you’re in the right place.

 But what’s the difference between marine collagen and bovine collagen?
 And which is best?
 Read on to find out.

-Marine Collagen vs Bovine Collagen
+Marine Collagen vs Bovine Collagen: which is best?

 Many collagen supplements contain bovine collagen, which is sourced from cowhides, making it unsuitable for anyone following a vegetarian or vegan lifestyle.
 This is just one of the reasons why many people prefer marine collagen vs bovine collagen – but how exactly do the two differ?